 Among the factors that contribute to a person’s interpretation and reaction to a situation include; an individual’s upbringing and childhood; past experiences; and current circumstances.
 It is, in a way, not your fault if you are more prone to reacting with anger to an event because it could be argued that a person's bringing and childhood often influence on how a person learns to cope with angry feelings.
 For example, you may have been brought up with the belief that it is okay to act out your anger, even violently or aggressively.
 A person may also feel angry depending on past experiences where they were not able to express themselves at the time when a particular situation occurred, and may hence be coping with those experiences now, like if you have suffered abuse, whether physical, emotional or sexual, at the hands of another, especially for women.
 It is possible also that people can just feel angry more than usual due to current problems that they face in their lives.
 (Harder, & Zalma, 1990) These problems could include stressful situations of loss of a beloved person, financial constraints, among others.
 Parenting can be so very difficult, and for some mothers, it brings out the worst because of how much it takes from you.
 Breastfeeding can be a source of comfort, of pride, an invaluable tool to use when babies are crying, or when toddlers are sick.
 However, it can also be a source of frustration, powerlessness, and friction if you are the only source of milk, or if your child demands the breast very often while nipple tweaking or pinching you incessantly.
 Whatever the trigger or cause may be in mothers, the feelings that arise and the reactions that consequently come are often very similar, see here and here for what women say themselves.

 There are various ways of managing anger when a difficult situation arises.
-These include, first, looking out for warning signs such as a faster heartbeat, quicker breathing, or becoming more tense.
-So in the case of experiencing aversion to breastfeeding/nursing you really should identify your personal triggers and which particular situations or scenarios or periods of time BAA can happen.
-When recognizing any of these signs, the best way to avoid any chance of reacting to a situation is to leave the situation before anything happens, and hence manage the anger and dispell it alone.
+These include, first, looking out for warning signs such as a faster heartbeat, quicker breathing, or becoming tenser.
+So in the case of experiencing aversion to breastfeeding/nursing you really should identify your personal triggers and which particular situations or scenarios or periods of time, aversion can happen.
+When recognizing any of these signs, the best way to avoid any chance of reacting to a situation is to leave the situation before anything happens, and hence manage the anger and dispel it alone.
 Obviously, this is impossible with babies, and almost impossible with toddlers or children.
-The next best step is to set boundaries for nursing and time limits for nursing, to gain back some balance and manage yourself (If baby is old enough).
+The next best step is to set boundaries for nursing and time limits for nursing, to gain back some balance and manage yourself (If the baby is old enough).
 It is here where a partner or a family member's role in helping you is crucial to give you time and space (sometimes frequently) so you get a hold of the feelings you have and redress the balance.
-I would suggest trying to get someone to step in to give you a break early on in your experience of BAA if its pretty intense, so you can reassess things with a clearer head and heart, before it gets so bad that someone has to step in, because you are at breaking point and you literally have to de-latch that very instant and walk away.
+I would suggest trying to get someone to step in to give you a break early on in your experience of aversion if it is pretty intense, so you can reassess things with a clearer head and heart before it gets so bad that someone has to step in because you are at breaking point and you literally have to de-latch that very instant and walk away.
 If you have no-one to help you right now the most immediate thing you can do is get out of the house so you are nursing outside with other people, and you are not alone.

 Fourthly, and rather surprisingly, it is possible that venting your anger (angrily) doesn't reduce it, there is a case it intensifies it.
 Read here for more information.
 It may seem natural to hold everything in (being the better person, trying to be the mother you want to be), and then have to let it all out when it gets too much.
 Seems contrary to commonly held and deep-rooted ideas that venting anger releases it, but here the idea is, if you are focusing on it, you are intensifying the experience of it - and therefore making it more difficult to keep it under wraps.